DerAndere1/Marlin/README.md

 ### `DEFAULT_MRZP_OFFSET_X`

 Machine rotary zero point (MRZP) X offset.
-For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the X axis from machine zero point to the center of rotation when all axes are in neutral (zero) position.
+For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the X axis from machine zero point to the center of rotation.
+Measured when tool 0 is selected and when all axes are in zero position so that the table is oriented horizontally.
 The center of rotation is usually the center of the top surface of the table.

 See the definition of the pivot point (`Px`) in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html